Air Fryer Potstickers

 pot stickers in air fryer.

 • Potsticker wrappers.
 I can usually find these at my local grocery store or Asian market in the refrigerated section.
-They may also be referred to as wonton wrappers or dumpling wrappers.
+They may also be called wonton wrappers or dumpling wrappers.

 • Cabbage.
 I used Napa cabbage, but green cabbage and red cabbage both worked.